 - Zombies!!! is a heavily dice-based game that uses dice rolls to determine your movement and how the zombies will move.

-- Yu-Gi-Oh! has a card called "Sekitori - Musomaru", a Rank 6 Xyz Monster that can move around the field during your opponent's Battle Phase by rolling a die, then shifting it across the Main Monster Zones clockwise based on the number rolled.
-If it lands in your opponent's Main Monster Zone and there is a monster there, it absorbs that card as Xyz Material, and if it has more than 6 Xyz Material after using this effect, you instantly win the duel.
+- Yu-Gi-Oh! has a card called "Musical Sumo Dice Games", a Rank 6 Xyz Monster that can move around the field during your opponent's Battle Phase by rolling a die, then shifting it across the Main Monster Zones clockwise based on the number rolled.
+If it lands in a Main Monster Zone that is already occupied by a monster, it absorbs that card as Xyz Material, and if it has more than 6 Xyz Material after using this effect, you instantly win the duel.